About Our Classes

 Computer Programming

-Children in grades 3-6 learn Scratch, a programming language developed at MIT that has caught on worldwide.
+Children in grades 2-6 learn Scratch, a programming language developed at MIT that has caught on worldwide.
 They’ll start with the basics but will be telling their own stories or writing their own computer games, (yes, including platformers) by the end of the year.
-This concentration is appropriate for kids who already know some Scratch or who have never seen it before as these courses are very adaptable to the interests and skills of the students.
+This concentration is appropriate for kids who already know some Scratch or who have never seen it before as these courses are highly adaptable to the interests and skills of the students.

 Math Club